hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `device_index` - (Required) Integer index of the network interface attachment.
 Limited by instance type.
 * `network_card_index` - (Optional) Integer index of the network card.
 Limited by instance type.
 The default index is `0`.
 * `network_interface_id` - (Required) ID of the network interface to attach.

+### Private DNS Name Options

+The `private_dns_name_options` block supports the following:

+* `enable_resource_name_dns_aaaa_record` - Indicates whether to respond to DNS queries for instance hostnames with DNS AAAA records.
+* `enable_resource_name_dns_a_record` - Indicates whether to respond to DNS queries for instance hostnames with DNS A records.
+* `hostname_type` - The type of hostname for Amazon EC2 instances.
+For IPv4 only subnets, an instance DNS name must be based on the instance IPv4 address.
+For IPv6 native subnets, an instance DNS name must be based on the instance ID.
+For dual-stack subnets, you can specify whether DNS names use the instance IPv4 address or the instance ID.
+Valid values: `ip-name` and `resource-name`.

 ### Launch Template Specification